ctonyperry/project4/README.md

-# User Admin and User Portal
+# Ticket Notification Service and User Portal

 This is a basic implementation of a User API, and a front-end to manage those users.
 There is also a rudimentary "login" that displays a user home page, with basic API search functionality from the NYC City Record Online site.